 The only issue is, that only a robot can hit the ball perfectly consistent in the middle every time!

-In Summary: Draw Vs Fade – Which Is Best?
+In Summary: Golf Fade Vs Draw – Which Golf Shot Shape Is Better?